apache/shardingsphere/docs/document/content/features/transaction/function/local-transaction.en.md

 ## Support

-* Sharding-JDBC and Sharding-Proxy can innately support local transaction.
+* ShardingSphere-JDBC and Sharding-Proxy can innately support local transaction.